BRINGING J-1 TEACHERS AND U.S. SCHOOLS TOGETHER - TEACH IN THE USA

 TEACHING JOBS IN THE US

+How to find a J1 visa job?
 The easiest way to find a teaching job in the US is looking through the job postings here on j1teachers.com.
-Once you have found a job that you like and you are accepted by the host school, HTP J-1 Visa Programs will issue paperwork for the J-1 visa.
+Once you have found a job that you like and you are accepted by the host school, HTP J-1 Visa Programs will issue paperwork for the J-1 teacher program visa.
+We have both - teaching jobs in the US for international teachers and teaching jobs in the USA for foreigners.
 When you apply for a J-1 visa, you have to understand that there are three key institutions involved in your teaching job:

 DESIGNATED SPONSOR ORGANIZATION

 As a 'Designated Sponsor Organizations ‘, HTP is responsible for the necessary background checks to ensure you're suitable for a teaching job in the US.
-HTP checks your documents, qualifications, proficiency in the English language, monitors you in the US to ensure you perform your cultural activities, confirms the duration of your stay in the US, and much more.
+As a program sponsor, HTP checks your documents, qualifications, proficiency in the English language, monitors you in the US to ensure you perform your cross-cultural activities, confirms the duration of your stay in the US, and much more.

 The Designated Sponsor Organization isn't an establishment where you can teach and get a job, however.
 They only help you with the exchange program's process.
 You'll work in a host school.
 The host school will determine your teaching responsibilities, the terms of your employment, and monitor your performance as a teacher.

-You can either independently find a host school that will sponsor you or find a suitable host school here on j1teachers.com.
+You can either independently find a host school that will sponsor you or find a suitable host school here on j1teachers.com as a visa sponsors.
 Regardless of how you choose your host school, you should realize this will be the most influential decision that will impact your entire stay in the United States.
 So, you always need to make adequate research and be really careful before you make your final choice.

 UNITED STATES STATE DEPARTMENT